simplesessions/kcc-nma-art258/week-08.md

 - Utilize Google Fonts to find a font similar to the one in the wireframes
 - Make use of Sass variables for any color, or dimension used within your code

+### Other Notes

+- Please disregard the number in the upper-right corner that was placed on the shopping bag
+- In the mobile footer, there is a bar on the bottom mentioning a certain business.
+Please completely ignore that bar.

 ### Turning This In

 - This is due next Tuesday, October 18th.
 Just zip the _src_ folder up and sent it to my email.
 Remember, JUST the _src_ folder.